START-Hack/Intel_Liftoff_STARTHACK24/README.md

 Achievement Unlocked:
 Craft an optimized model on Intel Developer Cloud, then spotlight it on the HuggingFace model hub, complete with a model card detailing its journey and capabilities on the Intel Developer Cloud.

-Your HuggingFace- model card will feature:
+Your HuggingFace model card will feature:
 - Model Essentials: Name, description, license, and purpose.
 - How-To: Usage instructions.
 - Know-How: Limitations and optimizations.